Two Chinas: Background

 For many years, both governments contended to be the sole legitimate government of China.
 With the fighting largely over, the major battleground became diplomatic.
-Before the 1970s, the Republic of China was still recognized by many countries and the United Nations as the sole legitimate government of "China", which claimed sovereignty over both mainland China and Taiwan.
+Before the 1970s, the Republic of China was still recognised by many countries and the United Nations as the sole legitimate government of "China", which claimed sovereignty over both mainland China and Taiwan.
 The Republic of China had been a founding member of the United Nations and was one of the five permanent members of the Security Council until 1971, when they were expelled from the UN and China's representation was replaced by the People's Republic of China (PRC) via UN General Assembly Resolution 2758.
 Before the 1970s, few foreign governments recognised the People's Republic of China.
 The first governments to recognise it as the government of "China" were Soviet bloc countries, members of the non-aligned movement, and the United Kingdom (1950).
 The catalyst to change came in 1971, when the United Nations General Assembly expelled representatives of Chiang Kai-shek by refusing to recognise their accreditations as representatives of China.
 Recognition for the People's Republic of China soon followed from most other governments, including the United States.
 The Republic of China continued to compete with the People's Republic of China (PRC) to be recognised as the legitimate government of China.

 Since the 1990s, however, a rising movement for formal recognition of Taiwanese independence has made the political status of Taiwan the dominant issue, replacing the debate about the legitimate government of China.
 A view in Taiwan is that the Republic of China and the People's Republic of China are both sovereign, thus forming "two Chinas", or "one China, one Taiwan".
 Former Republic of China President Chen Shui-bian adamantly supported this status quo, and accordingly largely abandoned the campaign for the Republic of China to be recognised as the sole legitimate government of China.
 Under President Chen, the ROC government was campaigning for the Republic of China to join the United Nations as representative of its effective territory—Taiwan and nearby islands—only.
 Chen's successor, President Ma Ying-jeou, ceased that push.